DevMountain/framework-shop/README.md

 <br />

 So we have routes now but no way to get to those routes from the interface.
 Let's fix that by updating our `Landing` component.
 Open `src/components/Landing/Landing.js`.
 At the bottom of the code, you can see `mapStateToProps` and `connect`.
 That is Redux's way of giving this component data.
-This component will take a products prop that is an array of of products that are either featured or on sale.
+This component will take a products prop that is an array of products that are either featured or on sale.

 Let's begin by importing `FeaturedProduct` from `src/components/Landing/FeaturedProduct/FeaturedProduct.js` and `Link` from `react-router-dom` in `src/components/Landing/Landing.js`.
 The `Link` component is React Router's replacement for an `<a>` tag which is used to allow the library better control over routing.